 On Dec.
 20, 1985, Jari Kurri scored four times in the Oilers’ 9-4 over the visiting Kings.
 Wayne Gretzky terrorized his future team by assisting on six of the nine Edmonton goals.

 One year later, the Kings were back in Edmonton and found themselves down 8-4 with just over nine minutes to play.
 Gretzky had two goals and three assists, while Kurri had a goal and three helpers to build the big lead.
 Bernie Nichols began an epic comeback with a goal at the 10:46 mark.
 Morris Lukowich and Marcel Dionne scored 44 seconds apart to cut the lead to one.
 Nichols scored again to even the score with 32 seconds to play as the game ended in an 8-8 tie.

 The Philadelphia Flyers tied an NHL record by extending their undefeated streak to 28 games (19-0-9) on Dec.
 20, 1979, with a 1-1 tie against the visiting Penguins.
 Behn Wilson saved the day by scoring the game-tying goal with just over four minutes to play.

 Exactly one year later, on Dec.
 20, 1980, Ron Greschner became the first defenseman in Rangers team history to score 100 career goals.
 His milestone tally came in a 3-3 tie with the North Stars.

-The Kings named Darryl Sutter their new head coach, on Dec.
+The Kings named Darryl Sutter their new head coach on Dec.
 20, 2011, taking over for John Stevens, who served as interim coach for four games after Terry Murray was fired.
 This was Sutter’s fourth head coaching job and first since 2006 with the Flames.
-The 2011-12 season ended with the Kings winning their first Stanley Cup in franchise history and the first in Sutter’s career.
-He would lead them to a second championship in 2014.
+The 2011-12 season ended with the Kings winning their first Stanley Cup in franchise history and Sutter’s career.
+He led them to a second championship in 2014.